awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-working-with-multiple-accounts.md

 ## Creating OpsItems in a member account<a name="OpsCenter-working-with-multiple-accounts-creating"></a>

 If you're signed in to an AWS Organizations management account or the Systems Manager delegated administrator account you can create OpsItems in other accounts manually\.
-On the **Create OpsItem** page, you choose the **Other account** option, as shown in the following image, and then choose the account where you want to create the OpsItem\.

-![\[The management account view when creating an OpsItem to be assigned to a separate account.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/OpsCenter-create-multi-1.png)

-After you create the OpsItem, you can expand the **OpsItem details** and view the account ID to which you assigned the OpsItem\.
+On the **Create OpsItem** page, you choose the **Other account** option\.
+After you create the OpsItem, you can expand the **OpsItem details** and view the account ID to which you assigned the OpsItem, as shown in the following image\.

 ![\[The management account view for an OpsItem assigned to a separate account.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/OpsCenter-create-multi-2.png)